Ilshidur/node-mercure/README.md

 In certain cases, the Mercure hub can be hosted by a third-party host.
 You don't really want them to "sniff" all your cleartext messages.
 To make the Publisher => Hub => Subscriber flow fully encrypted, it is required that the Publisher sends encrypted data.

 To achieve this, the `Publisher#useEncryption()` method will activate messages encryption.
-Thus, the Hub will not be able to access your private datas :
+Thus, the Hub will not be able to access your private datas:

 ```javascript
 const crypto = require('crypto');